ProjectMayhem/Welcome/README.md

 This document is subject to change and will be updated and improved over time.

+## Scope

+The following applications fall under the scope of Project Mayhem:

+- General malware (Trojans, Worms, Botnets, that kinda stuff)
+- Proof-of-concept exploits (Heartbleed, Slow Loris, etc)
+- Command-and-control servers and libraries
+- Crypters and packers
+- Obfuscators and de-obfuscators

 ## Rules

 ### Starting a new project